 How do you catch

 You can get herpes through skin-to-skin contact during oral, vaginal or anal (bum) sex without a condom.
 You can also catch it during non-penetrative sex.
-This is things like mutual masturbation, stroking, rubbing or even kissing.
+This is things like foreplay, non-penetrative sex or by kissing.
 You can pass herpes onto a partner, or contract it even when you don’t notice any symptoms.

 - Girls- If you are pregnant and have been diagnosed with herpes around your vagina, make sure you tell your doctor, as it can affect your baby during birth.

 Use condoms during oral, vaginal or anal sex to stop you catching or passing on herpes.
 Make sure you avoid skin-to-skin contact if you notice symptoms on you or your partner’s mouth, genitals or anus (bum).

 Speak to your doctor about medication that can lessen the symptoms and number of times the sores happen.
 The medication taken is a type of antiviral medication which can help reduce passing herpes onto a partner.

 If you have symptoms a doctor can test for herpes by taking a swab from the ulcer or blister.
 There is no cure for herpes but there are medications (antiviral medications) that can help reduce symptoms and lower the chances of spreading it onto others.
 People who have regular breakouts of herpes can take these medications every day to reduce this.
 It is important to manage your herpes symptoms.
 Keep the area dry, wear loose clothes and rest.
 Take paracetamol and have saltwater baths for the pain.